 Work with a brand style guide to ensure that all of your collateral, regardless of the channel is on message and on brand.

 Finally, approach all of your collateral with the same mindset.
 You are trying to translate your brand into an item, whether physical or digital, that an individual will interact with.
 This interaction with your collateral will either build brand affinity or brand wariness.

-If you are working without an in-house designer or design team, try to work with a multi-faceted or full-service marketing company to help with both your digital design and providing your print design services.
+If you are working without an in-house designer or design team, try to work with a multi-faceted outbound AND inbound marketing agency to help with both your digital design and providing your print design services.
 Working with the same firm is a great way to ensure consistency in look and feel across all marketing mediums.